ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

-There is something suspicious about Philanor according to Bertram.
-His head fucking blew up.
-Something more sinister about the Order of the Golden Eclipse.
-The organization behind the "Arisen One" and the Order of the Golden Eclipse are sort of working together but not necessarily on good terms, or at least Philanor.

 Frans is a thief that was trying to steal from the Manor and Riges knocked him out and something was chewing on him.

 Daniels parent evil???
 Perhaps they are the hooded figures?